yssource/rhai/README.md

 * `S` = maximum statement depth at global level.

 A script exceeding the maximum nesting depths will terminate with a parsing error.
-The malignant `AST` will not be able to get past parsing in the first place.
+The malicous `AST` will not be able to get past parsing in the first place.

 This check can be disabled via the [`unchecked`] feature for higher performance (but higher risks as well).